Why and Which surfboard leash, Traction-Pad, or Fins to choose?

 Fins under the surfboard play a considerable role in the performance when riding down the wave since they will be guiding the mass of surfboard and the surfer through the water.
 The amount and the location of fin-options your shortboard has already fixed in the process of shaping the board.
-The fins all generally look the same, but the size and shape give the board different feel.
+The fins all generally look the same, but the size and shape give the board a different feel.

 Fins and the Etiquette

-If you are going to surf in crowded areas, some people recommend sanding down the sharp edges of the fins to maximize the safety on the water.
+If you are going to surf in crowded areas, some people recommend sanding down the sharp edges of the fins to maximize the safety of the water.
 If you happen to surf over someone, the razor-sharp can easily cut through the wetsuit – not to say on bare skin.
 And it is not only the others since the fin might snap back at you as likely.
 Nobody is planning to fail on purpose; it happens suddenly.

-Related Article: Ultimate Surfboard Guide
+Related: Ultimate Surfboard Guide

 A single fin on a surfboard is generally large and long – compared to the other fins found on most surfboards that are usually smaller.
 The reason is logical – as is it the only one and in the center of the surfboard, it must take all the guiding to itself.